tomas-fryza/avr-course/Labs/05-segment/README.md

 <a name="part3"></a>
-## Part 3: Decimal counter
+## Part 3: Counter application

-Create a decimal counter from 0 to 9 with output on the 7-segment display.
+1. Create a decimal counter from 0 to 9 with output on the 7-segment display.
 Configure a prescaler of 16-bit Timer/Counter1, enable an interrupt after its overflow, and program the ISR to increment the state of the decimal counter after each overflow.
 Display the value on the SSD.

-### Multiple displays

-Create a counter from 00 to 59 with output on the 7-segment display.
+2. Create a counter from 00 to 59 with output on the 7-segment display.
 To simplify things, you can use separate variables, one for each decade.
 Let the higher decade be incremented if the lower decade is at its maximum.

    To operate multiple displays, it is necessary to constantly switch between them with sufficient speed and repeatedly display the appropriate decade value.
 For switching, add a second timer Timer/Counter0 with an overflow time of 4 ms. When the timer overflows, switch the display position and send its value to the display.
 Use a static variable within the interrupt handler to keep the information about the current position.

 ```C
 ISR(TIMER0_OVF_vect)